 Do you heat with forced hot air?
-Is your furnace older than 11 years?
+Is your furnace at least 12 years old?
 Do you heat with forced hot water or steam?
-Is your boiler older than 29 years?
+Is your boiler at least 30 years old?
 If you answered “yes” to either of these questions, the Early Furnace Replacement Rebate or the Early Boiler Replacement Rebate from Mass Save can help you to proactively upgrade your heating system!
 One way to help...Read More

 “My natural gas bill was out of control.
 I heard about Renew Boston and they came in to do an energy audit.
 Lo and behold, the auditor told me that all the heat was going through my roof, because I didn’t have any insulation in my attic.
 Now, my gas bill has been cut in half.
 I do see the change, and I am so glad that this program is available.
 I will be spreading the...Read More